shorebirdtech/docs/docs/code_push/initialize.md

 # Initialize Shorebird

-To add code push to an existing Flutter project, run the `shorebird init` command at the root of a Flutter project:
+To configure an existing Flutter project, to use Shorebird, use `shorebird init` at the root of a Flutter project:

 ```
 shorebird init
 ```

-This will do several things:
+This does three things:

-1. Tells Shorebird that your app exists (e.g. so it can hold patches to it and vend them to devices when asked).
+1. Tells Shorebird that your app exists (e.g. so it serve patches for your app to devices when requested).
 1. Creates a `shorebird.yaml` file to your project. `shorebird.yaml` contains the `app_id` for your app, which is the unique identifier the app will send to Shorebird servers to identify which application to pull updates for.
-1. Adds the `shorebird.yaml` to the assets section of your `pubspec.yaml` file, ensuring `shorebird.yaml` is bundled into your app's assets.
+1. Adds the `shorebird.yaml` to the assets section of your `pubspec.yaml` file, ensuring `shorebird.yaml` is bundled into your app's assets and available to configure the Shorebird updater when your app runs.

-You can go ahead and commit these changes, they will be innocuous even if you don't end up using Shorebird with this application.
+You can safely commit these changes, they will have no affect on your app when not using Shorebird.

+Example output:

 ```
 $ shorebird init